alonho/course/doc/metaclasses.md

 ---

-## How python creates a class object?
+## How Python creates a class object?

 	!python
 	class Foo(object):